2012 Bangladesh Premier League: Overdue payments

-Players were supposed to be paid in instalments during the tournament, with 25% of each player's wages due before the start of the tournament, 50% during the tournament, and the remainder at the end.
-A series of financial irregularities meant that many overseas players only received the first 25% well after the tournament ended.
-Most eventually received their payments, although players from Pakistan were still awaiting theirs in April 2012.
+The league had agreed to pay the players in three instalments through the tournament: 25% at the outset, 50% during, and the remainder at the end.
+A series of financial irregularities arose which left many of the overseas players out of pocket after the tournament ended.
+Some had received only the first 25%.
+Most eventually were eventually paid in full, except players from Pakistan who were still awaiting theirs in April 2012.